 The officially released files can be found at https://www.wireshark.org/download.html.
 A new Wireshark version is released after significant changes compared to the last release are completed or a serious security issue is encountered.
 The typical release schedule is about every 4-8 weeks (although this may vary).
 There are two kinds of distributions: binary and source; both have their advantages and disadvantages.

 Binary distributions are usually easy to install (as simply starting the appropriate file is usually the only thing to do).
 They are available for the following systems:

 However, if you want to start developing with Wireshark, the binary distributions won’t be too helpful, as you need the source files, of course.

 For details about how to build these binary distributions yourself, e.g. if you need a distribution for a special audience, see Section 3.11, “Binary packaging”.

-It’s still common for UNIX developers to give the end user a source tarball and let the user compile it on their target machine (configure, make, make install).
-However, for different UNIX (Linux) distributions it’s becoming more common to release binary packages (e.g. .deb or .rpm files) these days.
+It’s still common for developers for UNIX-like platforms to give the end user a source tarball and let the user compile it on their target machine (configure make make install).
+However, for different UNIX and UNIX-like systems, such as Linux distributions, it’s becoming more common to release binary packages (e.g., .deb or .rpm files) these days.

 Before building Wireshark from a source distribution, make sure you have all the tools and libraries required to build.
 The following chapters will describe the required tools and libraries in detail.